meilisearch/specifications/text/0061-error-format-and-definitions.md

 This error occurs during the dump creation process.
 The dump creation was interrupted for various reasons.

-💡 Errors returned asynchronously in a `dump` object, does not include a definition of the http code.
+💡 Errors returned asynchronously in a `dump` object do not include a definition of the HTTP code.

 ### Error Definition